13 Best St Croix USVI Things to Do: Not Another Generic List!

 What is amazing is all the concrete pylons are coated with beautiful brightly-colored red, orange, and yellow coral and sponges.
 Look closely in between all the coral because you will likely find small sea creatures like decorator crabs, seahorses, and brittle stars.
 So cool!

 If you dive, even better!
-Divers will often spot octopus and eels, especially during the night dives.
+Divers will often spot octopi and eels, especially during the night dives.

 Frederiksted Pier is a must-not-miss activity if you love to snorkel!